danielhaslam/Job_Data_Analysis_SQL/README.md

 Power BI stands out as a skill that is not infrequently sought after while also being found as a required skill in high-paying jobs, while many lower pay skills, such as Matlab, Spark, Seaborn, Matplotlib (congregation of Python libraries, associated with analyst roles) and PostgreSQL, exhibit both particularly low demand and also pay very little.

 ## Conclusion

+This project was realised as a manifestation of my learnt skills in using SQL, with PostgreSQL, to query large databases to draw meaningful insights.
+By leveraging these tools, actionable trends have been identified in salaries, and skills among data science job postings in 2023.
+The findings aim to assist aspiring data scientists and industry professionals in understanding the dynamics of the field and making informed career decisions.